-On the other hand, “if you’re going to be doing accounting analysis all day and state that you thrive by wearing many hats throughout the day and learning new things, then as an interviewer, I’d want to explore that further because it’s not necessarily going to be the case.”
+On the other hand, “If you’re going to be doing accounting analysis all day and state that you thrive by wearing many hats throughout the day and learning new things, then as an interviewer, I’d want to explore that further because it’s not necessarily going to be the case,” Goodfellow says.
 In short, it all depends on the context.

-Sukola says you can use the job description itself to help you prepare an answer.
-“Make a list of things before the interview of what you would be doing for this job and what’s gratifying for you out of those,” she says.
-Pick out the aspects of the job that make your eyes open wide and get you excited just thinking about the possibility of landing the role.
+Sukola says you can use the job description itself to help you “make a list of things before the interview of what you would be doing for this job and what’s gratifying for you out of those.”
+Pick out the aspects of the job that make your eyes open wide and get you excited just thinking about them.
 “Then you can tie it back to what motivates you.”

 For example, suppose you’re looking at a job description for a business intelligence analyst role.
-You don’t mind pulling data and crunching numbers, but what really catches your eye is that a major part of the job would require talking to colleagues across the company to understand their needs and help them translate those into data requests and then working collaboratively and creatively to present what they’re looking for in a format they can comprehend.
+You don’t mind pulling data and crunching numbers, but what really catches your eye is that a major part of the job would require talking to colleagues across the company to understand their needs, helping them translate those into data requests, and working collaboratively and creatively to present what they’re looking for in a format they can comprehend.

-When you’re constructing your answer, you can connect your motivation explicitly to the role you’re interviewing for, saying something like, “And that’s one of the things that excites me about this job, where I could channel that motivation to play a part in cross-functional collaboration that will make everyone feel they can understand and make use of the data we’re collecting without being daunted by it.”
+When you’re constructing your answer, you can connect your motivation—in this case, maybe it’s helping colleagues tap into the power of data—to the role you’re interviewing for, saying something like, “And that’s one of the things that excites me about this job.
+I could channel that motivation to play a part in cross-functional collaboration that will make everyone feel they can understand and make use of the data we’re collecting without being daunted by it.”